-Matches students with eligibility requirements for more than 600,000 scholarships from around the country based on profile data entered by the student.
+Matches students with eligibility requirements for 1.3 million scholarships from around the country based on profile data entered by the student.

-Grants Register 2005.
-New York: Palgrave Macmillan, 2004.
+Grants Register 2006.
+New York: Palgrave Macmillan, 2005.

 Comprehensive survey of non-refundable awards for postgraduate, professional, and advanced vocational training throughout the world.
 Awards are indexed by subject and subdivided into eligibility by nationality.